+The Livingston County Community Alliance (LCCA) is using the evidenced-based intervention communities Mobilizing for Change on Alcohol (CMCA) to make impactful change across Livingston County.
 According to the National Registry of Evidence-based Programs and Practices, CMCA is a community-organizing program designed to reduce teens' (13 to 20 years of age) access to alcohol by changing community policies and practices.
-CMCA seeks both to limit youth access to alcohol and to communicate a clear message to the community that underage drinking is inappropriate and unacceptable.
+CMCA seeks both to limit youth access to alcohol and to communicate a clear message to the community that underage drinking is harmful and unacceptable.
 It employs a range of social-organizing techniques to address legal, institutional, social, and health issues related to underage drinking.
 The goals of these organizing efforts are to eliminate illegal alcohol sales to minors, obstruct the provision of alcohol to youth, and ultimately reduce alcohol use by teens.
 The program involves community members in seeking and achieving changes in local public policies and the practices of community institutions that can affect youth access to alcohol.
 CMCA is based on established research that has demonstrated the importance of the social and policy environment in facilitating or impeding drinking among youth.
 CMCA community-organizing methods draw on a range of traditions in organizing efforts to deal with the social and health consequences of alcohol consumption.
-Although CMCA focuses on underage drinking, the coalition has expanded the CMCA model to address the use of other substances including prescription drugs, heroin, opiates, and marijuana and has been implementing the program for 7 years.
+Although CMCA focuses on underage drinking, the coalition has expanded the CMCA model to address the use of other substances including prescription drugs, heroin, opiates, and marijuana.
+The program has been implemented for 8 years.

 The Center for Substance Abuse Prevention (CSAP) works to help communities decrease substance abuse by promoting six strategies for substance abuse prevention: information dissemination, education, alternatives, problem identification and referral, community-based process, and environmental.
 Information dissemination and education strategies are used to provide presentations to community groups and when coalitions have a presence at health fairs and community events.
 The coalition utilizes the community-based process - Strategic Prevention Framework to drive prevention efforts and engage all sectors of the community.
-Environmental strategies are also used and include alcohol compliance checks, Project Sticker Shock, and Safe Homes as some examples.
+Environmental strategies are also used and include alcohol compliance checks.
 The LCCA also works closely with Youth Led Prevention (YLP) to achieve community and environmental change and promote non-using attitudes and healthy behaviors.